Edible Candy Cane Slime (with Peppermint Extract!)

 But if you have young kids at home, you may be worried—and rightly so—that they’ll try to eat it.
 After all, most slime recipes contain glue and borax, which aren’t exactly safe for human consumption.

 That’s where this DIY edible slime recipe comes in.
 Not only is it wonderfully stretchy, but it’s also made from food ingredients, which makes it safe for toddlers and younger preschoolers!
-Plus, it has a wonderful peppermint scent and a fun combination of colours.
+Plus, it has a wonderful peppermint scent and a fun combination of colors.

 So if you’ve been looking for an easy Christmas activity to try with your kids (or pre-K class), you’ll definitely want to give this one a try!